 Start looking for your child’s doctor early, at least 3 months before your baby is due.
 Start by checking which doctors are covered under your insurance policy.

-Then ask for recommendations from friends, co-workers, and other healthcare providers.
-You can also research physicians online.
+You can also ask for recommendations from friends, co-workers, and other healthcare providers.
 The American Academy of Pediatrics and the American Board of Family Medicine maintain lists of board-certified doctors in your area.

 Next, schedule a prenatal appointment (an appointment before your child is born).
 A prenatal appointment is a great time for you to interview your selected physician.
 During your office visit, consider the following: